AdobeDocs/express-add-on-apis/src/pages/api/classes/FillableNode.md

 • `get` **translateY**(): `number`

 The translation of the node along its parent's y-axis.
-Must be a finite number.

 #### Returns